 It is the default category for financial liabilities that do not meet the definition of financial liabilities at fair value through profit or loss.
-All financial liabilities of the Group will fall into this category.
+All financial liabilities will fall into this category.
 Examples of financial liabilities that generally would be classified in this category are account payables, note payables, issued debt instruments, and deposits from customers.